| Poddington-on-Slossip:

 a few dozen miles east of Tintagel.
 Overlooked on most maps,

 it lies on the eastern outskirts of the fishing town Tewiff-by-Sea.
+The village seems never to have recovered from the great fire

 of 1871, when a just-built textile factory burned to rubble on